MajickTek/MiniCraftLauncher/README.md

 As of now, the current minimum version of the launcher you should use is `Pre Release 4`.
 This version bumbs the minimum JRE version to 1.8 to make it more accessible (this may change in the future if necessary).
 Earlier versions require JRE 16 or newer.

 ## Current functionality:
+This branch is the `XML-refactor` branch.
+It is updated ahead of `master` and adds new functionality and a complete rewrite of core features.

+The below functionality is still expected to work for now but may be unstable:

 - Load versions from /MiniCraftLauncherIndex
 - Double-click to download a version